aramis-lab/clinicadl/README.md

 prerequisite is to do image processing for the original MRI data by using Clinica, then we fit the processed data into this CNN.

+# Bibliography
+All the papers described in the State of the art section of the manuscript may be found at this URL address: <https://www.zotero.org/groups/2337160/ad-dl>.

 # Projects
 - 1) Implement 2D CNN to fit the processed png images from MRI
 - 2) Compress the 3D MRI to 2D multi-chanel image (compressive sensing), then